What Is A Trabecular Bone Score?

 Cortical bone is the hard, outer part of your bone, it is dense and compact.

-Trabecular bone is the inner bone.
-It is honeycomb-like, and filled with marrow and fat.
+The trabecular bone is the inner bone.
+It is honeycomb-like and filled with marrow and fat.

-The TBS is calculated from the lumbar spine image in your DXA scan.
-It is important to note that not all DXA scans can give you the TBS value, as it is computed from a specific software program your imaging center has to have.
+The TBS is calculated from the lumbar spine image in your DEXA scan.
+It is important to note that not all DEXA scans can give you the TBS value, as it is computed from a specific software program your imaging center has to have.

 Getting a TBS can add to the bone health picture by helping to predict your risk of bone fracture.
 It takes information about the number and spacing characteristics of the trabecular bone and gives you a score.

 While a high TBS number indicates strong inner bone, a low TBS number is related to an increased risk of fracture.
-This is valuable because the DXA scan alone may indicate very mild osteopenia or normal bone mass while the inner bone may be more fragile.
+This is valuable because the DEXA scan alone may indicate very mild osteopenia or normal bone mass, while the inner bone may be more fragile.

 Andrea Trombley PT, DPT